 Investments in foreign countries will be limited to those that hold AAA, AA+ or AA sovereign credit ratings from all three major credit rating agencies, and to a maximum of £5 million per foreign country.
-Banks that are domiciled in one country but are owned in another country will need to meet the rating criteria of and will count against the limit for both countries.
-There is no limit on investments in the UK.
+Banks that are domiciled in one country but are owned in another country will generally need to meet the rating criteria of and will count against the limit for both countries.
+However, Santander UK plc (a subsidiary of Spain's Banco Santander) and Clydesdale Bank plc (a subsidiary of National Australia Bank) will now be classed as UK banks due to their substantial UK franchises and the arms-length nature of the parent-subsidiary relationships.